 Readings: Wis 12:13,16-19; Rom 8:26-27; Matt 13:24-43

 What is the kingdom of Heaven that Jesus speaks about?
-The Kingdom Jesus reveals to us is a state of being in which God rules and God's values prevail.
+The Kingdom Jesus reveals to us must not be understood as a place up in the sky.
+Rather this Kingdom is a state of being in which God rules and God's values prevail.
 Jesus in many ways lived and taught about these values.
-In the Gospel parable, Jesus powerfully communicates the values of forgiveness, compassion, and tolerance of all human beings God has created in his image and likeness.
+In the parable, Jesus powerfully communicates these values, namely forgiveness, compassion, justice, a sense of solidarity and inclusiveness of all human beings God has created in his image and likeness.
 That is why the kingdom of heaven is compared to a farmer who sowed good seed and while asleep an enemy sawed weeds.
 The image of the farmer leaving both the wheat and the weeds to grow up together till harvest is the key to understanding how God deals with us.
 Jesus challenges us to be like his Father: patient, lenient and tolerant with sinners, letting the wheat continue to grow among the weeds until the harvest.
 Who knows, the sinner may be touched by God's grace and repent?
 Who knows, between now and harvest time the non-believer might be led to the fullness of the truth in ways known to God alone.
-The Kingdom of God therefore is always a mixed bag of disciples and stewards in communion with God, and those who are not; those who have remained faithful and those led astray by the evil one.
+The Kingdom of God therefore is always a mixed bag of those in communion with God, and those who are not; those who have remained faithful and those led astray by the evil one.
 It is tragic that often times we deal with this ‘mixed-bag’ situation by judging others while justifying ourselves.
-Forgiveness requires a courageous choice.
-The courageous choice is whether you are willing to consent and yield to God.
-In Greek, forgiveness means “letting go.”
-Forgiveness is offered without conditions.
-Jesus’ life was his message.
-As he hung on the Cross Jesus forgave his enemies.
-The parable reveals the good News that our heavenly Father is always tolerant, forgiving and compassionate.
+Like the farmer in the Gospel, we must leave judgment to God till the end.
+We must leave all to grow side by side till harvest time.
+The parable also reminds us that we must be as tolerant as our heavenly Father who is always forgiving.
 We celebrate God's mercy by letting God to do the judging at the end of time.
-So what message do we take home this Sunday?
-1) We celebrate the good News that our heavenly Father is always tolerant, forgiving and compassionate.
-The readings challenge us as good stewards and disciples to be tolerant, compassionate and forgiving.
-2) Jesus as He hung on the Cross and forgiving his enemies is a model to follow.
-Pope John Paul II followed that model of forgiveness and excelled in holiness.
-3) We pray that God may give us the grace of the courage to forgive like his Son Jesus Christ, like Saint John Paul and like Nelson Mandela.
-May God grant us his loving mercy and forgiveness, especially through the Sacrament of Reconciliation.
+What message do we take home today?
+1) Because the Kingdom of God is a mixed bag of both the good and the bad, we are challenged to be tolerant, compassionate and forgiving like our God; 2) Jesus in the parable warns that we must not take God’s tolerance as license to do what we want for there are consequences in the end –the harvest time.
+3) We pray that God may give us the grace of his loving mercy and forgiveness, especially through the Sacrament of reconciliation.